adwxith/expressJs-user-aunthentication/README.md

 Contributions are welcome!
 Here's how you can contribute:

 1. Fork the project.

 2. Create your feature branch: `git checkout -b feature-name`.

-3. Commit your changes: `git commit -m 'Add some feature'`.
+3. Commit your changes: `git commit -m 'Add some feature'.

-4. Push to the branch: `git push origin feature-name`.
+4. Push to the branch: `git push origin feature-name'.

 5. Create a new Pull Request.

 ## License